Things You'll Need

 To attach the quilt for quilting, lay the quilt over the frame, and attach a snap clamp on all four sides, stretching the quilt for a tight working surface.

-- Adjust the size to fit your individual taste.
+Adjust the size to fit your individual taste.
+Give as gifts.